CreativeKenning/gradsitedemo/_drafts/Levis.md

 ---
 layout: post
 title: Open Processing Poetry
-published: false
+published: True
 ---

 Larry Levis, and the Shrinking Lonesome Sestina
 ---
 Years ago, in my senior year of undergrad, I published a review of Larry Levis' **The Darkening Trapese**.
-A book of poems collected and published after his death, by his longtime friend and fellow poet David St. John.
+A book of poems collected and published some 20 years after his death, by his longtime friend and fellow poet David St. John.

+If it can be believed, I reviewd it once, as a junior in college, there on the cloistered hillside of St.Olaf, nestledin the crenels and limestones of Melby hall, where virtuous lutherans girls once learned to pour their tea.

 > To describe it as enjoyable would be a disservice; The Darkening Trapeze is disturbingly beautiful, the kind of beauty that grabs the reader and demands attention with the grinning brushstrokes of Levis’ long clean line

-Even then, I loved a semi-colon more than I should.
+Even then, I loved a semi-colon more than was good for me.

 Perhaps writing out this blog post, is one way of returning to my own practice, which began with this book.

 I hated it.

-I took it from Dr. Kwon Dobbs class (herself an excellent poet and teacher).
-It seemed inward, navel gazing, depressed, hopelessly sad.
-There was something distrubing and wrong in it, and I was determined to find out what that was.
+It was assigned reading in an advanced poetry class lead by the supportive and (to me, eager to impress her) intimidating Dr. Jennifer Kwon Dobbs.
+The book read as inward, navel gazing, hopelessly sad.
+The lines sprawled out with no seeming reason; I found no deep meaning in the military wife masturbating with a cucumber, or the repeated (and I felt, ingenuine) references to methamphetamines.
+There was something distrubing and wrong and cruel in Levis, and I was determined to find out what that was by reading and disliking his book.
+I distinctly remember critiquing it in class, though I can't remember what I said.

-Often, the things that challenge me begin in anger.
-Not because I reject it per se, but there's something there, something I need to figure out, something that doesn't yet fit but **could**.
+Often, I hate the things that I'll later come to rely on, appreciate, or integrate into my own thought.
+I get *angry* Not because I reject it per se, but there's something there, something I need to figure out, something that doesn't yet fit but **could**.

-Levis is a Fresno poet; he grew up working with and watching the immigrant labor his father employed.
+Levis was a Fresno poet; he grew up working with and watching the immigrant labor his father employed.
 I suppose, my own father being from Fresno, might explain the resonance I eventually felt with him Levis.
-We have a shared lineage, somethign that informed me, but I didn't grow into.
+(Not to mention my initial rejection).
+We have a shared lineage, something in him informed something in me, something fundamental that--like a lesson from a father--I was primed to reject.

+Of course, today, the collection remains true to my heart.

-As a component of critical making, I wanted to try and reinterpret Levis through a digital canvass using P5.js.
+As an experiment in  critical making, I wanted to try and reinterpret Levis through a digital canvass using P5.js.
 While simple, I foubnd the result more compelling than it had any right to be.

-The first involved Levis' *Elegy for the Infinite Wrapped in TinFoil*.
+I choose Levis' *Elegy for the Infinite Wrapped in TinFoil*.
 Which follows the story of a convict, still high on amphetamine, who had burned down a house.
-It's a beautiful poem.
-In some ways, its a poem for somehting that has died: the addict is being hauled to prison, the ruins of his life behind him.
+It's a beautiful poem, and thoroughly elegaic.
+We are thrust in media res into the ruins of a lfie: the addict is being hauled to prison, his girlfriends house smoldering  behind him.

-But what strikes me about this poem, is that there is something irreducibly human in the voice of the narrator: tragic, disturbing.
+But what strikes me about this poem, is that there is something irreducibly human in the voice of the narrator: tragic, disturbing, that demands not redemption, or even empathy, but to be seen.
+Like fire.

+He listen's to the rain's stacatto ceasing
+On the tin roofs of the prison farm.
+He likes
-"He Likes fire.
-He likes to think of fire, it is pure, and it is innocent, and it is like him, in the
+Fire.
+He liks to think of fire.
+It is pure,
+He thinks, & innocent, & it is like him
+In the implacable fluent rising of its body,
+Today, he is a flame.
+Yesterday,

-Yesterday, he was a flame, and the day before, and the day before that"
+He was also a flame, & the day before.
+And the day before & the day before that.

 The remediation, here, is simple: the words are fire, they float up over an image of what I chose to be a high-desert farmhouse, but--following Levis' roots-- perhaps should have been a single-story Fresno suburban home.
 I liked the desolation in the sceene however, and the floating words fit well with the repetition of the closing stanzas.
 Which--in both visualization, and on the page--work as a kind of invocation of fire.

-In Jesus' son, there is a scene in which the Titular character fuckhead.
-I think, too, that the divine isn't reserved for good people; that there is something irreducible and human in the arsonist.
-As a young daniel said, clumsily but with conviction: "the genuine is placed like a jewel within the depths of his poetry: a pinpoint of light flickering on a darkening trapeze."
+In Jesus' son, there is a scene in which the Titular character fuckhead, stumbles into a field--high on the drugs he and his confidant stole from the hospital--into a revelation.
+Divinity is not reserved for good people; there is something irreducible and human in the arsonist.
+As a young me said of Levis. clumsily but with conviction: "the genuine is placed like a jewel within the depths of his poetry: a pinpoint of light flickering on a darkening trapeze."

 <iframe src="https://openprocessing.org/sketch/1734129/embed/" width="800" height="800"></iframe>